icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 113. Ruggeri, Robert S., Callaghan, Edmund E., and Bowden, Dean T.: Penetration of Air Jets Issuing from Circular, Square, and Elliptical Orifices Directed Perpendicularly to an Air Stream.
 NACA-TN-2019, 1950.
 114. Szablewski, W.: The Diffusion of a Hot Air Jet in Air in Motion.
 NACA-TM-1288, 1950.
 115. von Glahn, Uwe H., and Blatz, Robert E.: Investigation of Aerodynamic and Icing Characteristics of Water-Inertia-Separation Inlets for Turbojet Engines.
 NACA-RM-E50E03, 1950. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068632)
 116. von Glahn, Uwe H., Callaghan, Edmund E., and Gray, Vernon H.: NACA Investigations of Icing-Protection Systems for Turbojet-Engine Installations.
+NACA-RM-E51B12, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068631)
-NACA-RM-E51B12, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068631)117.
-Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
-NACA-TN-2476, 1951.
+117. Bergrun, Norman R.: Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
+NACA-TN-2476, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068677)
 118. Brun, Rinaldo J., Levine, Joseph, and Kleinknecht, Kenneth S.: An Instrument Employing a Coronal Discharge for the Determination of Droplet-Size Distribution in Clouds.
-NACA-TN-2458, 1951.
+NACA-TN-2458, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068730)
 119. Callaghan, Edmund E., and Ruggeri, Robert S.: A General Correlation of Temperature Profiles Downstream of a Heated-Air Jet Directed Perpendicularly to an Airstream.
 NACA-TN-2466, 1951.
 120. Dorsch, Robert G., and Boyd, Bemrose: X-Ray Diffraction Study of the Internal Structure of Supercooled Water.
 NACA-TN-2532, 1951.
 121. Gelder, Thomas F., and Lewis, James P.: Comparison of Heat Transfer from Airfoil in Natural and Simulated Icing Conditions.
 NACA-TN-2480, 1951.